 Although the MRLs are numbered, the numbers represent a target used to focus the team on the potential risks associated with reaching program goals.
 Using numbers is simply a convenient designation.
-The numbers are a non-linear ordinal scale that identifies what the manufacturing maturity should be as a function of where a program is in the acquisition life cycle (as described in Section 3).
-The following descriptive paragraphs provide only a short summary of the criteria and metrics for each level.
+The numbers are a non-linear10 ordinal scale that identifies what the manufacturing maturity should be as a function of where a program is in the acquisition life cycle (as described in Section 3).
+The following descriptive paragraphs provide a short summary of the criteria and metrics for each level.
+Additionally, the MRLs demonstrate risk-management considerations within progressively complex manufacturing environments (i.e., laboratory, production-relevant, production-representative, and pilot line) as described in Section 2.6.
 The full criteria and metrics are detailed in the MRL Criteria Matrix shown in Appendix A and available at DoDMRL.org.

-MRL L Description 1 Basic Manufacturing Implications Identified 2 Manufacturing Concepts Identified 3 Manufacturing Proof of Concept Developed 4 Capability to produce the technology prototype components in a laboratory environment 5 Capability to produce prototype components in a production relevant environment 6 Capability to produce a prototype system or subsystem in a production relevant environment 7 Capability to produce systems, subsystems, or components in a production representative environment 8 Pilot line capability demonstrated; ready to begin LRIP 9 Low rate production demonstrated; Capability in place to begin FRP 10 Full Rate Production demonstrated and lean production practices in place
+MRL Description 1 1 Basic manufacturing implications identified 2 2 Manufacturing concepts identified 3 Manufacturing proof of concept developed 4 Capability to produce the technology prototype in a laboratory environment 5 Capability to produce prototype components in a production-relevant environment 6 Capability to produce a prototype system or subsystem in a production-relevant env 7 Capability to produce systems, subsystems, or components in a production-representative environment 8 Pilot line capability demonstrated; ready to begin LRIP 9 LRIP demonstrated; capability in-place to begin FRP 10 FRP demonstrated and lean production practices in-place

-Figure 2-1 - MRL Summaries
+Table 2-1 - MRL Summaries

-MRL 1: Basic Manufacturing Implications Identified
+MRL 1: Basic manufacturing implications identified